Linear Algebra¶ ↑

 These methods solve the system

-using the singular value decompositionU, S, V
+A x = busing the singular value decompositionU, S, VofA.-

 Ex1: